ipld/ipld/selectors/selectors.md

 ## Be careful when using ExploreRecursive with a large maxDepth parameter;
 ## it can easily cause very large traversals.
 type ExploreRecursive struct {
-	sequence Selector (alias ":>")
+	sequence Selector (rename ":>")
-	maxDepth Int (alias "d")
+	maxDepth Int (rename "d")
-	stopAt Condition (alias "!") # if a node matches, we won't match it nor explore its children.
+	stopAt Condition (rename "!") # if a node matches, we won't match it nor explore its children.
 }

 ## ExploreRecursiveEdge is a special sentinel value which is used to mark